habbis/homelab-ansible/README.md

-    production.ini            # inventory file for production stage development.ini           # inventory file for development stage test.ini                  # inventory file for test stage vpass                     # ansible-vault password file
+    production.ini            # inventory file for production stage development.ini           # inventory file for development stage test.ini                  # inventory file for test stage vpass                     # ansible-vault secrets file commend out in ansible.cfg if used by ci/cd
                               # This file should not be committed into the repository
                               # therefore file is in ignored by git
     group_vars/
-        all/                  # variables under this directory belongs all the groups apt.yml           # ansible-apt role variable file for all groups webservers/           # here we assign variables to webservers groups apt.yml           # Each file will correspond to a role i.e. apt.yml nginx.yml         # ""
-        postgresql/           # here we assign variables to postgresql groups postgresql.yml    # Each file will correspond to a role i.e. postgresql postgresql-password.yml   # Encrypted password file
+            yourplaybook_variables.yml    # Each file will correspond to a role i.e. postgresql yourplaybook-secrets.yml   # Encrypted secrets file
     plays/
-        webservers.yml        # playbook for webserver tier
+        yourplaybook.yml        # playbook for webserver tier
-        postgresql.yml        # playbook for postgresql tier
         template-play.yml     # template playbook for new playbook used by script new-playbook

     roles/